ethereum/act/doc/src/internals.md

 In some parts of an act spec (`returns` and `ensures` blocks), storage references must be qualified with either the `pre` or `post` operator to disambiguate references to storage in the pre or post state.
-In other blocks storage references are either implicitly refering to both pre and post states (`invariants`), or to the pre state only (e.g. `storage`).
+In other blocks storage references are either implicitly referring to both pre and post states (`invariants`), or to the pre state only (e.g. `storage`).
 In order to simplify implementation in the various backends, there is a frontend stage (`annotate`) that makes all implicit timings explicit.
 The type parameter allows us to enforce the invariant that all backend stages always